nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/RARE_REST.md

 ## Setup
 Accept the assignments as usual.
 One member follows the assignment links and creates the group name in each.
 The other members follow the links and join the created teams.

-The new client repo will have a React app in it that _some_ of you will recognize.
-It is pretty much complete, but you will need to spend some time reading the code to familarize yourself with how it.
 We recommend creating a rare-v2 directory locally to clone this repo into, so you can keep your client and server projects in one place in your file system.

 The server side repo is a blank slate, ready for your elegant and advanced implementation of the API requirements from V1, but this time written using the Django REST framework.
+The client side is created from a template, but it only has the register and the login screens.
+Feel free to use some of the code you used in your other groups to help you out here.

 Next, choose one team member who will create the API project locally.
 As a team, walk through the creation of the Django application on that team member's computer.
 Open the [Level Up API Setup](./DRF_INSTALLS.md) chapter and follow those steps while in your rare-v2 directory.
 Make sure you do not use `levelup` for the project or application name.
 Use the following names instead.